modor-engine/modor/.github/ISSUE_TEMPLATE/feature_request.md

 One or more code examples that shows the feature in action.

 **Additional context**
-Any other context about the feature request here.
+Any other context about the feature, like for example implementation details.